Get Tech Tips

 Students and educators can benefit everyone in the class by being mindful of their video and audio settings.

 Webcams are great because they can add a social component to distance learning.
 However, they can also disturb other students.
 Please wear appropriate clothing and monitor the activities of pets or other background distractions.
-Yes, everybody would love to see fido and tell him he’s a good boy.
-No, he is not helping anybody learn about the nuances of Manual J. .
+Yes, everybody would love to see Fido and tell him he’s a good boy.
+No, he is not helping anybody learn about Manual J.